- Consumer Basics

 - Understanding your insurance deductibles Article

 Deductibles have been an essential part of the insurance contract for many years.
-Understanding the role deductibles play when insuring a car or home is an important part of getting the most out of your insurance policy.
+Understanding the role deductibles play when insuring a vehicle or home is integral to getting the most out of your insurance policy.